-The following sets forth certain biographical information about the nominees for election as directors, including a description of their business experience during at least the past five years and the specific experience, qualifications, attributes or skills that qualify them to serve as directors of B&G Foods and/or members of the board committees on which they serve.
+For each of the eight director nominees standing for election, the following sets forth certain biographical information, including a description of their business experience during at least the past five years and the specific experience, qualifications, attributes or skills that qualify them to serve as directors of B&G Foods and/or members of the board committees on which they serve.
 For further information, about how director nominees are selected, see "Corporate Governance-Director Nominations" above.

-Stephen C. Sherrill, 59 Chairman of the Board of Directors: Stephen Sherrill has been a director since B&G Foods' formation in 1996 and has been Chairman since 2005.
+Stephen C. Sherrill, 64, Chairman of the Board of Directors: Stephen Sherrill has been a director since B&G Foods' formation in 1996 and has been Chairman since 2005.
 Mr. Sherrill is a founder and has been a Managing Director of Bruckmann, Rosser, Sherrill & Co., Inc. (BRS) since its formation in 1995.
 BRS was the controlling stockholder of B&G Foods from its formation in 1996 until its initial public offering in 2004.
 Mr. Sherrill was an officer of Citicorp Venture Capital from 1983 until 1994.
 Prior to that, he was an associate at the New York law firm of Paul, Weiss, Rifkind, Wharton & Garrison.
-Mr. Sherrill has previously served as a director of, among others, Ruth's Chris Steak House, Inc. and Lazy Days' R.V.
-Center, Inc.
+Mr. Sherrill currently serves as a director of Royal Robbins, Inc. and Gamo Outdoor, SL, and has previously served as a director of, among others, Ruth's Chris Steak House, Inc., Remington Arms Company, Inc., Reliance Electric Company and Zatarain's Brands Inc.

 Mr. Sherrill has many years of experience as a private equity investor and has served on the boards of directors of many public and private companies.
 Mr. Sherrill's expertise regarding mergers and acquisitions and debt and equity financing allows him to provide invaluable guidance to our board of directors and executive management regarding these matters.
 This has been and continues to be very important to B&G Foods because we have implemented, and intend to continue to implement, our growth strategy in part through the acquisition of complementary brands.
+In addition, as a private equity investor, Mr. Sherrill has provided strategic guidance and business and financial oversight (including evaluation of senior management and their compensation) for many private and public companies.